Related content

 Pillar 1 aims to aggregate and communicate market insights through a vaccine markets dashboard to improve market health by facilitating decision-making by manufacturers, investors and partners, particularly regarding vaccine investments and product portfolio selection.

-View the vaccine markets dashboard
+View the vaccine market dashboard

 Pillar 2 seeks to adapt the Alliance’s Healthy Markets Framework (HMF) and Gavi’s Product Menu Criteria to facilitate the listing and adoption of new regional products.
 In 2024, the HMF was updated to include a new dimension on the degree to which regional diversification across suppliers mitigates geopolitical and health security risks.
 These changes are now being mainstreamed into the Alliance’s market shaping roadmap development processes, and will guide future UNICEF tender and award strategies.